chrisl8/PanicStations/README.md

 ## Raspberry Pi Setup

 This is intended to run on a Raspberry Pi running **Raspbian** Lite.
-As of this writing, I am using Raspberry Pi OS (32-bit) based on Debian **Bullseye**.
+As of this writing, I am using Raspberry Pi OS (32-bit) based on Debian **Bookworm**.
 Newer or older versions may or may not work without modification.

 I have used both a Pi 3 and a Pi 4 without issue.
 This code does tend to create a high CPU load on one core, so the faster Pi 4 probably helps, especially if you have many "stations" in your game.
 For just two stations, a Pi 3 is fine though.